Strategic Legal Help for IRS Collection Disputes

 How Our Lawyers Can Help in IRS Collection Matters

-If negotiations with the IRS are not fruitful, our lawyers can challenge the process administratively through IRS Appeals, with the U.S. District Courts, or the U.S. Tax Court.
+If negotiations with the IRS are not fruitful, our attorneys can challenge the process administratively through IRS Appeals, with the U.S. District Courts, or the U.S. Tax Court.
 We have successfully negotiated with the IRS to lower penalties, stopped collection actions, and given clients the time needed to get their financial affairs in order.

 Types of IRS Collection Matters We Handle